guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

   return AWSError<CoreErrors>(CoreErrors::UNKNOWN, false)
 ```

 The above code tries to generate errors (AwsError) from requests based on error name (or exception name).
-The error name is "429" (corresponding to HTTP code, too many requests), which indeed is not a valid error name by AWS standards.
+The __exception name__ is `429` (corresponding to HTTP code, too many requests), which indeed is not a valid error name by AWS standards.
+The valid name should be `SlowDownException` or `SlowDown`.
 That's why it recognizes it as `CoreErrors::UNKNOWN`.
-Since S3 error marshaller cannot recognize the error name, it will use base [AWSErrorMarshaller::FindErrorByName(errorName)](https://github.com/aws/aws-sdk-cpp/blob/2a1d72685720b9663df2bfe38d3e69c4cc87c417/aws-cpp-sdk-core/source/client/CoreErrors.cpp#L37) to find its corresponding error type, which is also `UNKNOWN` since "429" is not a valid error name.
+Since S3 error marshaller cannot recognize the error name, it will use base [AWSErrorMarshaller::FindErrorByName(errorName)](https://github.com/aws/aws-sdk-cpp/blob/2a1d72685720b9663df2bfe38d3e69c4cc87c417/aws-cpp-sdk-core/source/client/CoreErrors.cpp#L37) to find its corresponding error type, which results in `UNKNOWN` again.

-The final error will be returned as below, wrapped with exception name ("429") and exception message ("Application request rate limit exceeded").
+The final error will be returned as below, wrapped with exception name (`429`) and exception message (`Application request rate limit exceeded`).

 ```cpp
 AWSError<CoreErrors> AWSErrorMarshaller::Marshall(const Aws::String& exceptionName, const Aws::String& message) const {